mikamautnerrohde/researchproject/rp-project-manual.md

 If student and supervisor work closely together, then providing this feedback may happen quite naturally.
 If this is not the case, it is good to set out some time each month to talk about how things are going.

 #### Join midterm evaluation, together with student and examiner.
 One of these feedback meetings, halfway through the project should be more formalized and should include the examiner of the project.
 During this so-called Midterm Evaluation, the three parties discuss all progress so far, as well as performance and mutual satisfaction about the internship.
 This is an important opportunity for all parties to review how things are going.
+The topics that should be addressed during this meeting are listed on a [separate form](https://github.com/braincogsci/researchproject/blob/master/rp-midterm.md).

 #### Provide feedback on the draft version of the research report.
-At the end of the project, the student will submit a draft version of the research report.
+One month before the end of the project, the student will submit a draft version of the research report.
 This report should be written in the format of a research article that is appropriate to the field in which the internship takes place (e.g. following the guidelines of a key journal), and it should clearly convey the work that the student has done.
 The draft version should be as complete as possible, to allow for effective feedback.

 The supervisor is expected to evaluate this draft report within a reasonable time frame and provide the student with constructive feedback.